-- IV.
+IV.
 TARDINESS: Parents/Students are responsible for being on time to school/class.
 Tardiness to school, as is in the workplace, is unacceptable (reasons as oversleeping, missing the school bus, preferring to ride with parent or friend are not acceptable reasons for tardiness).
-Excessive tardiness will result in notification of parents and/or disciplinary action. - V. ABSENCE: Parents are asked to call the school when their son/daughter is absent from school, however, this is not considered an excused absence.
-The only legal form of excuse is a doctor's excuse.
-Parents should call between 7:30 a.m. and 8:45 a.m. - VI.
-REQUEST FOR EARLY DISMISSAL: Any student wishing to be dismissed early MUST have an appointment card or doctor's/dentist's order or legal notification from a court such as a subpoena or criminal complaint form.
+Excessive tardiness will result in notification of parents and/or disciplinary action.

+V. REQUEST FOR EARLY DISMISSAL: Any student wishing to be dismissed early MUST have an appointment card or doctor's/dentist's order or legal notification from a court such as a subpoena or criminal complaint form.
 Also, requests for death in the family will be honored.
-If none of these are available, the parent of the student MUST COME IN to the principal's office to sign the student out.
-Students WILL NOT be excused via telephone or note from parent or guardian. - VII.
-CHRONIC, IRREGULAR ABSENCE: After three (3) days of chronic, irregular absence, the school district may require a written excuse from a medical doctor as verification for any additional absence due to illness. - VIII.
+If none of these are available, the PARENT OF THE STUDENT MUST COME IN to the Principal's office to sign the student out.
+Students WILL NOT be excused via telephone or note from parent or guardian.

+VI.
+CHRONIC, IRREGULAR ABSENCE: After three (3) days of chronic, irregular absence, the school district may require a written excuse from a medical doctor as verification for any additional absence due to illness.

+VII.
 ABSENCE AND RETENTION: Excessive absence may necessitate retention in the present grade level and a repeat of all subjects.
-Students on homebound instruction are not considered absent. - IX.
+Students on homebound instruction are not considered absent.

+VIII.
 ABSENCE AND EXTRACURRICULAR ACTIVITIES: A student who is absent on any given day or part of a day shall not be permitted to practice or otherwise participate in any extracurricular or school-related activity without permission of the principal.
-Irregular attendance, or a regular pattern of absence, may preclude continued participation in any extracurricular activity. - X. DISTRICT ATTENDANCE PROCEDURE: Parents are required to submit a written explanation for the legal absence of their child within three school days from the day the child first returns to school.
+Irregular attendance, or a regular pattern of absence, may preclude continued participation in any extracurricular activity.

+IX.
+DISTRICT ATTENDANCE PROCEDURE: Parents are required to submit a written explanation for the legal absence of their child within three school days from the day the child first returns to school.
 A student excuse card, available from the student's homeroom teacher, must be signed by the parent/guardian and returned.
 Failure on the parent's part to provide such a written explanation or the child to present such an excuse to the homeroom teacher, will result in the absence being declared unexcused or illegal.
 The fact that a parent provides a written explanation for his/her child's absence does not, in itself, qualify the absence as excused.
-The absence must be for the legal reason according to the law (i.e. medical, legal, etc. excuses.) - XI.
-MEDICAL GUIDELINES: The Carbondale Area School District had defined its requirements for what constitutes a legal excuse.
+The absence must be for the legal reason according to the law (i.e. medical, legal, etc. excuses.)

+X. MEDICAL GUIDELINES: The Carbondale Area School District had defined its requirements for what constitutes a legal excuse.
 In this area, the most common excuse is medical.
 The S.T.A.R.S.
 Program in conjunction with the Lackawanna County Medical Society had developed recommendations to assist the school districts to create an appropriate medical excuse format.
-The following is the format that should be used: - 1.
-The excuse must be written on the Doctor's letterhead indicating the Doctor's name, office address and phone number. - 2.
+The following is the format that should be used:

+- 1. The excuse must be written on the Doctor's letterhead indicating the Doctor's name, office address and phone number. - 2.
 The excuse must indicate the illness or reason for absence. - 3.
-The excuse must indicate that the Doctor did in fact see the student and examined the student.

-- 4. The excuse must indicate how long the student should be absent from school. - 5.
-The excuse must relate to the illness claimed by the student. - 6.
-The excuse must be signed and dated by the Doctor.
+The excuse must indicate that the Doctor did in fact see the student and examined the student. - 4.
+The excuse must indicate how long the student should be absent from school. - 5.
+The excuse must relate to the illness claimed by the student.

+6. The excuse must be signed and dated by the Doctor.